John C. Waldron: Namesake

 The USS Waldron (DD-699), an Allen M. Sumner-class destroyer, was named in his honor.

 Naval Auxiliary Air Station Waldron Field, part of the NAS Corpus Christi, Texas complex, was named in his honor.
 Closed in the 1950s, NAAS Waldron Field was later reactivated in the early 1960s as an outlying field renamed OLF Waldron Field in support of student naval aviator primary flight training operations at NAS Corpus Christi, a role it continues to perform today.

 Camp Waldron of the Farragut Naval Training Station on Lake Pend Oreille in northern Idaho was named in honor of LtCdr Waldron.
 The camp, designed to house and train 5,000 naval recruits at a time, opened on 8 November 1942.

 The very popular "Waldron Deck" parking structure, named in the lieutenant commander's honor, set just south of Soldier Field in Chicago, is the premier location for Bears fans to gather for tailgating on game day.

-John C. Waldron Bridge (renamed in his honor in 2002) across the Missouri River between Pierre and Fort Pierre, SD.
+The John C. Waldron Bridge (renamed in his honor in 2002) spanned the Missouri River between Pierre and Fort Pierre, South Dakota until being demolished in March 2025.